-Around 85 per cent of parents manage to resolve contact arrangements independently, with 5 per cent using mediation services.
+Around 85 per cent of parents manage to resolve child arrangements independently, with 5 per cent using mediation services.
 Only 10 per cent turn to the courts to help resolve separation issues.
 If you can reach agreement outside the courts, you and your children are more likely to be happy with the outcome.
 In 2014 the law was changed and attendance at a MIAM (Mediation Information and Assessment Meeting) is now compulsory for divorcing couples before making an application to the Court for a Child Arrangements Order or a Financial Remedy Order, unless a specific exemption applies.
 Family mediation is a vital step to try and resolve any conflict but sometimes it doesnt work.
 Please read

 But you may need to consider using the courts if you and your ex partner are unable to reach agreement over important issues such as parental responsibility, who your child should live and/or spend time with.

 What issues can the family courts decide?

-When parents are separating, divorcing or applying for civil partnership dissolution and can't agree on arrangements for their children, they can turn to the courts for help - in England and Wales, there are specialist family courts.
+When parents are separating, divorcing or applying for civil partnership dissolution and can't agree on arrangements for their children, they can turn to the courts for help - in England and Wales there are specialist family courts.
 In Scotland, the civil courts handle family matters.
-The family courts can issue a contact or residence order that will determine visiting rights and where the child will live.
+The family courts can make Child Arrangement Orders that will determine visiting rights and where the child will live.

 The child's welfare is the court's paramount consideration when looking at questions of contact and residence.
 The court has a duty to consider certain welfare issues such as:

 - the wishes and feelings of the child concerned

 - their physical, emotional and educational needs

 - the likely effect of any change in the child’s circumstances

 - the child’s age, sex, background and characteristics